SENERGY-Platform/analytics-operator-air-humidity-old/README.md

 ## Inputs

-* inside-temp (float): Reading from an inside temperature sensor
+* insideTemp (float): Reading from an inside temperature sensor
-* inside-humidity (float): Reading from an inside humidity (rel.) sensor
+* insideHumidity (float): Reading from an inside humidity (rel.) sensor
-* outside-temp (float): Reading from an outside temperature sensor
+* outsideTemp (float): Reading from an outside temperature sensor
-* outside-humidity (float): Reading from an outside humidity (rel.) sensor
+* outsideHumidity (float): Reading from an outside humidity (rel.) sensor

 ## Outputs